 The native subscriber UE of the serving SNPN uses IMSI only when the PLMN ID of the SNPN is unique.
 When PLMN ID of the SNPN is not unique, UE uses NSI format SUCI.
 The option needs to update the specification from release 16.

 Option3 is proposed in order to minimize the impact.
-Furthermore, the reason of the issue is the native subscriber UE of the serving SNPN uses IMSI even when the PLMN ID of the SNPN is not unique.
-It is also suggested to restrict the native subscriber UE of the serving SNPN to use the IMSI to access the serving SNPN only when the PLMN ID of the serving SNPN is unique.

 By the way, in 23700-07 conclusion